 Property Location and Ownership

 The Hayot Lake iron deposit is located in northeastern Quebec, approximately 20 kilometres north of the town of Schefferville.
-The project is 100% owned by Century.
+Through a wholly-owned subsidiary, Century has a 100% registered interest in the project.

 The Attikamagen iron ore properties including Hayot Lake Deposit and Joyce Lake DSO Project, are located approximately 20 kilometres northeast of Schefferville, Québec, with a group of claims straddling the boundary between the Provinces of Québec and Newfoundland and Labrador.
 The properties include 135 claims located in Québec and 682 claims located in Labrador, covering an aggregated area of approximately 36,142 hectares (as of October 2015).
 The mineral rights exclude surface rights and were acquired by staking.
 All claims are located on Crown lands.